arez/arez/README.md

 * @Observable only required on one of getter/setter
 * How to deal with static inner classes?
 * Validate observers getters+setters are populated
-* Validate that there is no name collision between Action/Observable/Computed methods

 TODO:
 * Hooks so context-wide can get notified when observers